-As of today, over 20 million people have been infected worldwide and this number changes daily.
-While there have been at least 735,000 deaths, the vast majority of cases have not been classified as severe.
+Many people have been infected worldwide and this number changes daily.
 The elderly are particularly vulnerable, as they often have weak immune systems.
 In addition to taking commonsense precautions such as hand washing, maintaining a strong immune system is very important, more now than ever.

 Building Your Immune System